-THE FIELD of the Internet of Things (IoT) continues to extend its capabilities and engulfs many interesting applications within.
-With the deployment of tremendous smart devices that can sense, exchange, and analyze information, the IoT has enabled evolutionary changes in everyday lives.
+The field of the Internet of Things (IoT) continues to extend its capabilities and engulfs many interesting applications within.
+With the deployment of tremendous smart devices that can sense, exchange and analyze information, the IoT has enabled evolutionary changes in every day lives.
 Smart environments and smart vehicles are among the many interesting applications in the IoT [1].
-Using different sensors, smart vehicles can predict traffic patterns, automate driving, and optimize fuel consumption [2].
-While these works focused
+Using different sensors, smart vehicles are able to predict traffic patterns, automate driving and optimize fuel consumption [2].
+While these works focused more on automating the driving patterns, there are a plethora of other works on driver monitoring and activity recognition.
+The authors in [3], [4] used vision based techniques to detect head, eye and hand movements to predict driver behavior for accident prevention, although cameras in general introduce privacy concerns.